Haivision/srt/docs/API-functions.md

 * `lwfds` and `lwnum`:A pointer and length of an array to write system sockets that are read-ready
 * `lwfds` and `lwnum`:A pointer and length of an array to write system sockets that are write-ready

-Note that the flags are reported:
+Note that the following flags are reported:

 * `SRT_EPOLL_IN` as read-ready (also a listener socket ready to accept)
 * `SRT_EPOLL_OUT` as write-ready (also a connected socket)